heysokam/minim/readme.md

 Cross-compilation is a first class citizen.
 Thanks to the internal usage of the ZigCC compiler interface,
 building for any target is as easy as passing `-target=` to the compiler command.

+### *Slate | Compiler Helper Library
+Code generation relies on its companion library @[*Slate](https://github.com/heysokam/slate),
+which is also in early stages of development.
+Over time, many of its internal features will be removed from the compiler and moved to *Slate instead, in order to make them usable for compilation of Nim into other languages.